Origin of Towns and Cities in Ghana: Dixcove

 The Dutch had to call for military reinforcement to restore calm in their new areas of control, as the local populace was infuriated by the swap, especially since they had not been consulted.

-The name of the fort was altered to ā€˜Metalen Kruisā€™ (Metal Cross), after one of the Dutch gun-boats which brought the reinforcement.
+The name of the fort was altered to ā€˜Metalen Kruisā€™ (Metal Cross), named after one of the Dutch gun-boats which brought the reinforcement.

 However, the immense cost of control persuaded the Dutch to sell their forts to the British.